Nicolaas de Koning of Besix speaks with the team about the opportunities and challenges in the Middle East PPP market

 ANALYSIS: As war continues to rage, will the PPP industry be ready to support the economic rebuilding when Ukraine calls?

-In February last year, Russian tanks rolled over the border, hell bent on destroying Ukraine.
+In February last year, Russian tanks rolled over the border, resulting in the destruction of swathes of Ukraine.
 One day, it will be the world’s diggers and cranes rolling over the border to rebuild it.

 Episode 5: Sleepless in New York; the P3 Awards; the rise of smaller projects; and what happened at the World Bank anual meeting